 Human beings have existed for just 200,000 years, yet our impact on the planet is so great that scientists around the world are calling for our period in the Earth’s history to be named the ‘Anthropocene‘ – the age of humans.
 The changes we are now making have exacted a heavy toll on the natural world around us.
 It's vital that people understand the impact we have.
-Help us persuade other organisations to tell them the truth.
+Help us spread the word.

 “Looking across the world at the present time it is obvious to anybody at all who has even the slightest bit of biological knowledge that human numbers are already out of balance.”